-During peak season a large marque is erected, together with an outdoor bar, for that almost continental feeling.
-So even if the weather takes a turn for the worst you can still be outside.
+During peak season a large marquee is erected, together with an outdoor bar, for that almost continental feeling.
+So even if the weather takes a turn for the worst, you can still be outside.

 When it comes to food, you will be spoiled.
 Expect to see proper butchers haggis, locally caught fish and chips and Highland steak on the menu.
 We loved the gigantic monster burger which didn’t fail to disappoint on quality or size.
 There are vegan and vegetarian foods options too.
 For the latest menu and opening hours click here.